MY LOVE AFFAIR WITH SHOES

 Working with my friend Georgene McKim at ShoeDo, I have been able to acquire the rest of the size run of vintage lasts born February 26, 1988 to complement my size 7.
 I created samples for fit and style in whole sizes 5-10.
 As of September 2017, I’m able to add a non-vintage size 11 and I’ve acquired additional vintage pair in sizes 6, 8 & 9.

-The plan – a limited number of pairs released monthly for online delivery, complemented with live in-person shoe parties, popups and trunk shows, along with a traveling shoe sale.
-I’ll have samples for made to order (RL-MTO).
-You select your size and upper.
-I create your mules.
+The plan – a limited number of pairs available monthly for online delivery, complemented with popups, trunk shows, bridal shows and shoe workshops.
+You select your style, your size, your upper.
+I (or you) create your mules.
 Each pair is truly unique to you.
-Or you can choose from a variety of off the rack (RL-OTR) items.

-These are small batch shoes meaning the materials available may vary from shoe to shoe.
+Small batch shoes mean the materials may vary from shoe to shoe.
 After all, leather is skin and just like our skin varies so do hides.
-I celebrate imperfections and often will select a hide to specifically use imperfections as a design detail.
+I celebrate imperfections and select hides to specifically use imperfections as a design detail whenever possible.
 Each hide is different.
 I do my best to maintain a similar size/weight to the sole, heel and insole leathers.